-My name is Hannah and I am currently a PhD candidate at the University of Hawai'i at Manoa.
-I work with Dr. Joni Sasaki in the Culture and Religion Lab at UH.
+My name is Hannah (she/her) and I am an Assistant Professor of Psychology at Warren Wilson College!
+I received my PhD from the University of Hawai'i at Manoa working with Dr. Joni Sasaki in the Culture and Religion Lab.

 I am primarily interested in studying religion from a psychological lens.
 I am interested in how religion and culture impact our identity, thoughts, and behavior as well as how we interact with others in and out of our own religious groups.
 I am interested in comparing the beliefs and behaviors between religious groups as well as comparing the beliefs and behaviors of religious individuals to non-religious individuals.